One reason Apple succeeds where other tech companies struggle is that it owns all its technology.

-Most large technology companies would like to follow Apple to become vertical.
+Most large technology companies would like to be as vertical as Apple.
 They see it as a route to Apple-like profit margins.

-Software giant Oracle aims to go vertical in business computing buying Sun Microsystems to get a handle on hardware and build an enterprise computing technology stack.
+Software giant Oracle aims to go the same way in business computing buying Sun Microsystems to get a handle on hardware and build an enterprise computing technology stack.

 Google and Microsoft are doing much the same at a personal technology level.
 That’s why both software companies now have hardware product lines.
-Both are busy building vertical stacks.
+Both are busy building hardware and software stacks.

-Google bought Motorola to go vertical in smartphones and now makes its own Chromebooks taking it vertical in the PC space.
-Presumably it will extend these projects into tablets.
+Google bought Motorola to go vertical in smartphones and now makes its own Chromebooks taking it into the PC space.
+Presumably, it will extend these projects into tablets or laptops.